Akuma (luchador): Professional wrestling career

-Lucha libre has a tradition of keeping the real name and personal information of masked wrestlers private if they have never been officially unmasked, it makes it possible that Akuma has worked under a different ring name and masked identity before May 12, 2012 where he made his in-ring debut under that name.
+In Mexico, as part of the wrestling style called lucha libre, has a tradition of keeping the real name and personal information of masked wrestlers private if they have never been officially unmasked, it makes it possible that Akuma has worked under a different ring name and masked identity before May 12, 2012 where he made his in-ring debut under that name.
 He trained in Consejo Mundial de Lucha Libre's (CMLL) wrestling school under trainers Arkangel de la Muerte, El Hijo del Gladiador, Franco Colombo, Tony Salazar and Virus.
 Akuma made his debut working under the name "Akuma 3:16", referencing his brother's ring name, on Dragonmania VII, an annual event promoted by Toryumon Mexico, where he teamed up with fellow trainees Tornado, Voraz and Zuma, losing to the team of Kato Kung Lee Jr., Rock Star, Rolling Boy and Tetsuki, all trainees of either CMLL or Último Dragón (Toryumon's founder).
 He was later introduced as part of CMLL's Generacion 2012 in August, prior to his official CMLL debut.
 Generacion 2012 included Herodes Jr., Taurus, Genesis, Guerrero Negro Jr., Espanto Jr. and Oro Jr. His official CMLL debut came a few months later on September 16, 2012 on a show in Arena Mexico where he teamed up with Guerrero Negro Jr. to defeat Oro Jr. and Robin.
 On January 1, 2013 Akuma and Guerreo Negro Jr. teamed up to compete in the annual "Young Dragon Cup" held by Toryumon Mexico each year.
 The tag team was defeated in the first round by Taurus and Zumba.
 At the end of February 2013 CMLL held their second annual Torneo Sangre Nueva ("The New Blood Tournament"), a tournament that focuses primarily on younger wrestlers or wrestlers who work in the lower ranks of the promotion, generally the first or second match of the show, as a way to highlight or promote a wrestler up to a higher level of competition.
 Akuma competed in qualifying Block A, on February 26 in a 10-man Torneo cibernetico elimination match.
 He was the first person eliminated as he was pinned after 10 minutes of wrestling by Horus, the qualifier and tournament was won by Soberano Jr. In April 2013 Akuma was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
 The Gran Alternativa pairs a rookie with an experienced wrestler for a tag team tournament and teamed Akuma with experienced wrestler Mephisto who has a similar "demonic" ring character.
 The two competed in Block A on April 12, 2013 losing to Hombre Bala Jr. and Atlantis in the first round.
 The following year Akuma teamed up with Rey Bucanero for the 2014 Gran Alternativa tournament, only to lose in the first round to rookie Oro Jr. and veteran La Sombra.